dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 There are also some great stops along the way, the main one of note is **Pjadrurfoss waterfall**.
 It's a small waterfall but the setting and the several streams of water all frothing and flowing into the main river is magnificent.

-{% include image.html url='/assets/iceland/pjadrurfoss.jpg' caption='Pjadrurfoss waterfall' %}
+{% include image.html url='/assets/iceland/pjadrurfoss.jpg' caption='Pjadrurfoss Waterfall' %}

 The main attraction of the afternoon is **Vatnajökull National Park**, which is named after the biggest glacier in Iceland.
 It's about the size of Cyprus and  and the national park has guided tours up the glacier.
 You can't go on your own so you'll need a guide, which will supply the correct equipment to walk up this magnificent glacier.